Skip to content

 Rogue devices

 It’s not unusual for tech-savvy individuals to customize their devices — sometimes to the extreme.
 Jailbroken iPhones have been around for almost as long as the phone itself, and the process allows users to install apps unavailable to normal users.
-While Macs have a reputation for being secure, they are not immune to threats.
+While Macs have a reputation for being secure, they are not immune to threats, including malicious apps.

-These rogue devices also present BYOD security challenges.
+These rogue devices also present a BYOD security risk.
 Are they covered under BYOD policies?
 What if a user accidentally downloads malware onto a customized phone, which then compromises company data?
 How do you handle that?

 Reduced productivity